 There are currently no logon servers available to service the logon request

-Then the following notification will appear in the tray after a user logon:
+After a user logs on, the following notification will appear in the tray:

 A domain controller for your domain could not be contacted.
 You have been logged on using cached account information.
 Changes to your profile since you last logged on might not be available.